brittrubil/miniproject1-practice/Section1.md

 	- _Example:_ In removing file wrong.txt, the following would be entered rm wrong.txt

 - **History:**  is the base for the directory.
 The default is usually the users name.
 To move back to the home directory cd~ would be used
-	-_Example:_ In the command line, history would be typed in.
+	- _Example:_  In the command line, history would be typed in.
 A print listing of all action taken within the session should populate.